Hippolyte Bouchard: Campaign with William Brown

 On 10 January 1816 the three vessels met again near the fortress of El Callao.
-The ships formed a blockade and bombarded Guayaquil and its nearby fortification.
+The ships formed a blockade and bombarded the city and its nearby fortification.
 The following day the group seized the brigantine San Pablo, which was used to transport sick and injured sailors as well as the liberated prisoners.
 On the 13th the frigate Gobernadora was captured, and Lt.
 Colonel Vicente Banegas, officer of the Republican Army of Nueva Granada, joined the fleet.
 Four more ships were commandeered on the 18th, including the schooner Carmen and the brig Místico along with two other ships, one of which was sacked and sunk.
 On 21 January the Argentine fleet again attacked the fortress, sinking the frigate Fuente Hermosa in the process.
 Seven days later two more vessels were captured, the frigates Candelaria and Consecuencia.
 The next day the expanded fleet sailed north in search of the Guayas River.
 On 7 February the Argentine contingent arrived at Puná Island, near Guayaquil.
 As they arrived, William Brown ordered Bouchard and his brother to stay close to the seven ships they had captured.
 Brown took the command of the Santísima Trinidad, with which he wanted to attack Guayaquil.
 The next day his attack demolished the fort of Punta de Piedras, located some five leagues from Guayaquil.
 However, on 9 February Brown failed in his attempt to take the castle of San Carlos, and was instead captured by the royalist forces.
 After a long negotiation, the Argentine corsairs traded Brown for the Candelaria, three brigantines and five correspondence chests that had been taken from the Consecuencia.

 After three days, Bouchard informed Brown that his ship was close to sinking and that the officers wished to return to Buenos Aires.
 He then asked for a division of the booty, and received the Consecuencia, the Carmen, and 3,475 pesos as compensation (he had to leave the Halcón behind).
 Bouchard elected to return to Buenos Aires via Cape Horn, and it was there that new incidents with the crew arose, many of which were solved with violence, such as a duel with one of his sergeants.
 When an officer on the Carmen notified Bouchard that the ship was in imminent danger of foundering, Bouchard nonetheless ordered the man to continue the journey.
 As a result, the crew mutinied and headed to the Galápagos Islands.
 The Consecuencia, with Bouchard still in command, made port in Buenos Aires on 18 June.